Q. Why do you need volunteers?

-We ask you to fill in an application form and send it back to us by email or post.
-Once we have received your form we will invite you in for an interview.
+We ask you to fill our online application form.
+Once we have received your form we will invite you in for an online interview.
 If you are successful you will be sent information about the forthcoming course.
 During the course we ask you to fill in a DBS form and we request your references.

 Q. What level of English do I need to be a volunteer?

 We expect our volunteers to have a high level of written and spoken English.
 We can gauge this during the interview and ask all applicants to do a short written task.